Orthopedic cast: Spica cast

-A hip spica includes the trunk of the body and one or more legs.
-A hip spica that covers only one leg to the ankle or foot is called a single hip spica, while one that covers both legs is a double hip spica.
-A one-and-a-half hip spica encases one leg to the ankle or foot and the other to just above the knee.
-The extent to which the hip spica covers the trunk depends greatly on the injury and the surgeon; the spica may extend only to the navel, allowing mobility of the spine and the possibility of walking with the aid of crutches, or may extend to the rib cage or even to the armpits in some rare cases.
-Hip spicas are common in maintaining reduction of femoral fractures and are also used for congenital hip dislocations, mostly while the child is still an infant.
+A hip spica cast, by contrast, is used to immobilize the trunk and one or more legs.
+Variants include the single hip spica, which covers the trunk and one leg down to the ankle or foot; the double hip spica, which covers the trunk and both legs; and the one-and-a-half hip spica, which encases one leg fully and the other only to above the knee.
+The extent of trunk coverage depends on the specific injury or condition and the surgeon’s preference, ranging from the navel for spinal mobility to as high as the rib cage or armpits in rare cases.
+Hip spicas are commonly used to maintain reduction of femoral fractures, treat congenital hip dislocations in infants, and stabilize the hips and pelvis after surgery.

-In some cases, a hip spica may only extend down one or more legs to above the knee.
-Such casts, called pantaloon casts, are occasionally seen to immobilize an injured lumbar spine or pelvis, in which case the trunk portion of the cast usually extends to the armpits.
+In some cases, a spica cast may not fully encase the legs, extending only to above the knee.
+These casts, known as pantaloon casts, are occasionally used to immobilize the lumbar spine or pelvis.
+When applied for such injuries, the trunk portion of the cast typically extends to the armpits to ensure adequate stabilization.